 The VHHM ‘causal chain’

 Relationships between veterinary verbal behaviours and farmer response language.
-To test whether specific veterinary verbal behaviours were more or less likely than chance to lead to farmer Change, Sustain of Follow/Neutral response language, lag-sequence matrices were generated in GSEQ with veterinarian verbal behaviours (i.e., initial behaviours at lag 0) in rows and farmer verbal responses (i.e., subsequent behaviours at lag 1) in columns of the matrix.
+To test whether specific veterinary verbal behaviours were more or less likely than chance to lead to farmer Change, Sustain or Follow/Neutral response language, lag-sequence matrices were generated in GSEQ with veterinarian verbal behaviours (i.e., initial behaviours at lag 0) in rows and farmer verbal responses (i.e., subsequent behaviours at lag 1) in columns of the matrix.
 Table 3 presents these veterinarian-farmer transitions (i.e. veterinarian behaviour at lag 0 to the immediate farmer response at lag 1).
 The results show a significant relationship between veterinary verbal behaviours and farmer response language (p =<0.01), indicating a non-random pattern in veterinarian-client interactions.

 Subsequently, adjusted residuals were calculated to determine the strength of the specific associations between each veterinarian behaviour (e.g. Reflection) and subsequent farmer behaviour (e.g. Change Talk).
 Adjusted residuals are standardized raw residuals (based on the difference between the observed and expected frequency).
-This cell-specific statistic indicates whether a sequential association between a veterinarian behaviour at lag 0 and a subsequent farmer response at lag 1 is significantly more or less likely than expected by chance (36).
+This cell-specific statistic indicates whether a sequential association between a veterinarian behaviour at lag 0 and a subsequent farmer response at lag 1 is significantly more or less likely than expected by chance[42].